rockyshiba/HTTP5101/README.md

 ## Records
 Contains an example of a project connected to an Oracle database.
 Look in the Models directory.
 Your own Oracle credentials are required for this project to work.

+## NotTwitter
+Class example for November 27, 2017.
+Small demonstration on functions.
+Compare the pages noFunctions.aspx and withFunctions.aspx